udx/wp-stateless/readme.txt

 * NEW - added filter `wp_stateless_get_file_sizes`, retrieves the GCS file data for image sizes, should be used instead of getting `sm_cloud` postmeta directly.
 * NEW - added filter `wp_stateless_get_file_meta`, retrieves all GCS file meta data, should be used instead of getting `sm_cloud` postmeta directly.
 * NEW - added filter `wp_stateless_get_file_meta_value`, retrieves the GCS file meta data by meta_key, should be used instead of getting `sm_cloud` postmeta directly.
+* NEW - added filter `wp_stateless_get_setting_...` which allows to override any WP-Stateless setting.
-* NEW - added setting allowing to change email for WP-Stateless notifications.
+* NEW - added setting "Send Status Emails" allowing to change email for WP-Stateless notifications.
+* NEW - added setting "Use Post Meta" allowing to switch back to using `postmeta` instead of custom DB tables.
+Can be used in case of issues after upgrading to 4.0.0.
 * NEW - added new Settings tab `Addons`, which contains the list of WP-Stateless Addons, which replace Compatibilities.
 * NEW - added new Settings tab `Status`, which contains status and health information related to Google Cloud Storage and WP-Stateless.
 * NEW - CLI command `wp stateless migrate` to list and operate data optimizations.